Janet C Read, Gavin Sim

 The aims of this project were to bring together the methods and techniques developed by the ChiCI Group into a single project.
 More specific:

-In Uganda this project enabled children in rural locations to be exposed to technology for the first time.
+In Uganda, this project enabled children in rural locations to be exposed to technology for the first time.
 It also enabled members of the ChiCI group to understand the challenges of designing technological solutions for this population.
-In addition the result from the evaluation enables children to better understand the cultural, social and technological differences between western and developing countries.
-Through the evaluation methods children are able to understand how there ideas either worked or failed, thus enabling them to objectively critique and subsequently improve their ideas.
-The children exposed to this new philosophy will be able to appreciate the development life cycle, understand aspects that work well in technological solutions and be able to contribute to more effectively to future design ideas.
+In addition, the result from the evaluation enables children to better understand the cultural, social and technological differences between western and developing countries.
+Through the evaluation methods, children are able to understand how their ideas either worked or failed, thus enabling them to objectively critique and subsequently improve their ideas.
+The children exposed to this new philosophy will be able to appreciate the development life cycle, understand aspects that work well in technological solutions and be able to contribute more effectively to future design ideas.

 English Martyrs Catholic Primary School, Sizer Street, Preston, PR1 7DR, UK

 Bunabumali Good Samaritan Orphan & Needy Project, Buwali ,Bubiita ,Manjiya Bududa , P O Box 36021, Kampala, Uganda

 Sarah’s Ohmnigate orphanage, Manjiya Bududa, P. O. BOX 2609, Mbale, Uganda

 Under Review: Sim, G., Read, J.C., & Gregory, P. (2014).
 From England to Uganda: Children Designing and Evaluating Serious Games, International Journal of Human Computer Interaction